-Welcome to the 2021 Water Quality and Use Efficiency Report.
+Welcome to the 2022 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.

-Our water source is the Bellwood A Well. which draws water from an aquifer 199' deep and is located within the Bellwood development.
+Our water source is the Bellwood A Well, which draws water from an aquifer 199' deep and is located within the Bellwood development.
 The 17,200 gallon reservoir that is behind the pump house was cleaned and inspected in July 2020.
 The well and all services are metered.
 Mason County PUD No. 1 took ownership of the Bellwood A Water system in July 2018.
-The system is approved for 65 connections; all connections are in use.